agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **many things** at **much higher performance** than current humans/rats/whatever.

 Yes computers can beat the shit out of humans in games.
-Great. but we do not seem to consider this as super-intelligence.
-Based on the examples I see above, the claims seem to not be met.
-Agree or disagree? if so why?
+Great.
+But we do not seem to consider this as super-intelligence.
 Everyone "could do" everything in theory, but when testing a claim, we want examples.
 This is very similar to people claiming "human civilization is at risk due to AI".

 ## Chapter 3

 > This chapter identifies (3 different forms of Superintelligence)[1],
 > and argues that they are, (in a practically relevant sense,
 > equivalent)[2], practically relevant sense, equivalent.
 We also
-> show that the (potential for intelligence in a machine substrate)[2] is
+> show that the (potential for intelligence in a machine substrate)[3] is
 > vastly greater than (in a biological substrate)[4].

 **Claims**: [1] are [2].